loulafripouille/express-form-handler/README.md

 ## v2.0.0-beta
+- TODO: a ~100% test coverage
+- TODO: a better readme
-- TODO: handle array field (list, checkbox)
+- IN PROGRESS: handle array field value (list, checkbox)
+- IN PROGRESS: provide a model sourcing config to avoid db query repetition in specific case (a user, after auth for exemple)
 - Make model strategy and each strategies an external npm package
 - Remove external stateless configuration to let form object handle it.
 It makes more sens to have a stateful configuration, and its easier to understand.
 - fix bugs from alpha